-With the snow starting to fall and the 2020 ski season off to a snowy start, now is the time to get your Tahoe ski plans ready!
+With a few snowy weekends under our belts and the 2020 ski season off to a snow-white start, now is the time to get your Tahoe ski plans ready!
 Scope out our tips below, book your stay and plan for a white winter of family fun in Lake Tahoe.
-The kids will love learning a new skill and spending some time on the slopes and screaming down the sledding and tubing hills.
+The kids will love spending some time on the slopes and screaming down the sledding and tubing hills.
 Tahoe in the winter is a magical place!

 Where to Stay—North Shore